-Pinterest vs. Facebook Traffic: A look at the numbers
+Pinterest vs. Facebook traffic: A look at the numbers

 Although Facebook’s user base is projected to rise 2.7 percent this year to hit an estimated 171.4 million U.S. users, the social media site’s page views are on a decline.
 In the latter portion of 2016, Facebook page views hit 25 billion.
 Sounds like a lot, but in the previous year, the page views clocked in at nearly 30 billion — amounting to a decline of approximately 5 billion page views.

 Pinterest, on the other hand, has seen a jump in page view numbers.
 In December 2016, page views were up to 562 million; the year before, they were at 511 million.
-While the site’s millions of views is still far behind Facebook’s billions, the jump in views clearly demonstrates the rising popularity of Pinterest.
+While the site’s millions of views are still far behind Facebook’s billions, the jump in views demonstrates the rising popularity of Pinterest.